matt769/Hexapod/README.md

  - Probably fully split the core and visualisation packages at some point

 ### Bits and pieces
  - Does base_to_body floating joint really belong in the urdf?
 Probably not
+ - There have been quite a few changes recently, review and update documentation.